leannejdong/leannejdong.github.i/_pages/about.md

   - /about.html
 ---

 Hi!
-I am an independent audio software engineer with background in Mathematics.
-Currently I work on the proprietary software testing and analysis on music information retrieval/audio detections at tonicbits.
+I am an independent audio software engineer working at tonibits.
+Currently I work on the proprietary software testing and analysis on music information retrieval/audio detections.
 Last year, I built an asynchronous software development kit library [sdk](https://github.com/bitwyre/sdk/tree/develop/cpp) to the RESTful API for financial trading.

-Despite I was trained in mostly in STEM disciplines such as maths, science and engineering.
-Personally, I'm mostly passionate about music and art applications.
+I was trained in mostly in STEM disciplines (PhD maths, 2 Postdocs in Computer Science and Engineering).
+At the present state, I'm mostly passionate about Software Engineering in music technology applications.

 Formerly (between 2020-2022) I was an industry postdoc researcher working  @ [Concordia University, School of Engineering and Computer Science](https://www.concordia.ca/ginacody.html).
 My advisors are
 [Ursula Eicker](https://www.concordia.ca/next-gen/eicker.html), [Jia Yu Yuan](https://users.encs.concordia.ca/~jiayuan/) and [Freddy Lecue](http://www-sop.inria.fr/members/Freddy.Lecue/).

-At my postdoc, I developed an undirected graph concept for hydraulic-thermal network, extension of a DSL compiler for renewable energy and a CLI application for multiway sparse decison tree optimization.
+At my postdoc, I developed an undirected graph concept for hydraulic-thermal network, extension of a DSL compiler for renewable energy and a CLI application for multiway sparse decision tree optimization.
 At my first postdoc, I worked on computer social media.
 I built dependence structure between labor occupation based on job counts data,  using copulae.
 I also developed a theoretical model based on hawkes intensity point processes allows fitting information diffusion based on observed counts of events.
 The main tools we used were functional analysis and distribution theory.
-I completed my [PhD](https://www.maths.usyd.edu.au/ut/people?who=LJ_Dong) in early 2018 on the topic of stochastic Navier-Stokes equations on the rotating spheres with stable Lévy noise, under supervision of Prof. Beniamin Goldys, the univeristy of Sydney.
+I completed my [PhD](https://www.maths.usyd.edu.au/ut/people?who=LJ_Dong) in early 2018 on the topic of stochastic Navier-Stokes equations on the rotating spheres with stable Lévy noise, under supervision of Prof. Beniamin Goldys, the university of Sydney.
 I have been teaching in universities on various topics for roughly 10 years.
 Prior to my PhD, I was a researcher in quantitative finance and stochastic processes.

 Two main themes of my LAST postdoc research were: